Behind the Artist: Rembrandt van Rijn

 Spiraling Tragedy and Death

 In 1634, Rembrandt married Saskia van Uylenburgh.
 While their marriage lasted only eight years, the partnership is woefully regarded as one of the great, tragic romances of art history.
 Of the couple’s four children—Rumbartus, Cornelia, Cornelia, and Titus—only their youngest would live to adulthood.

 Shortly after giving birth to Titus, Saskia passed away in 1642 from what was most likely tuberculosis.
 Testifying his sorrow, Rembrandt drew Saskia before her death.
 Today, these drawings are regarded by some to be the artist’s most poignant and moving works.
 In the late 1640s, Rembrandt had a relationship with Hendrickje Stoffels, whom he would also outlive.

 Like many artists in the Renaissance and Baroque era, Rembrandt was an avid art collector and connoisseur of historic objects.
 Rembrandt’s ostentatious lifestyle and penchant to amass a great collection of his own, however, forced him to declare bankruptcy in 1656.
 Though the artist continued to fulfill commissions for Amsterdam’s elite, the frequency and reception of his work began to plummet.

 In 1661, the Amsterdam City Council commissioned Rembrandt to paint “The Conspiracy of Claudius Civilis.”
 After its completion, the painting was rejected and scorned as a crude debasement of Roman history.
 The artist was forced to cut away at the masterpiece in the hopes that the central portion could be sold.

-To add a limited-edition masterpiece by Rembrandt van Rijn to your collection, contact one of our gallery consultants at (800) 521-9654 ext.
-4 during business hours or email email@example.com for inquiries after hours.
+To add a limited-edition masterpiece by Rembrandt van Rijn to your collection, register for our exciting weekly online auction or contact one of our gallery consultants at (800) 521-9654 ext.
+4 during business hours or email@example.com.